maproulette/docs/_documentation/mapping/04-tag-fix-challenges.md

 For this to work, MapRoulette needs additional permissions from your OSM account, to modify the map on your behalf.
 You may need to log out and log back in if you have trouble.

+## How tag fixes work in MapRoulette

+Opening a Tag Fix task takes you straight to the built-in **iD** editor, whatever editor you normally use — it is the one MapRoulette can drive on your behalf.
+The challenge's proposed tags are applied there for you as unsaved edits.

+Nothing is submitted on your behalf.
+The changes sit in iD exactly as though you had typed them, so you can look them over on the map, correct a value, undo one you disagree with, or add something the challenge missed, then save them as your own edit.

+Elements the challenge proposes creating or deleting are not applied automatically — only tag changes to existing elements are.

+> There is no longer a supported way to create a Tag Fix challenge from the
+> MapRoulette interface.
+Tag Fix challenges are a kind of Cooperative
+> Challenge, and cooperative challenges cannot be created here.
+{: .legacy}